 - Listen for strange noises that might indicate a broken fan.

 - Smell your ductwork.
-Yes, you heard us right.
 A new or foul odor might indicate a blockage or a dirty filter.

 - Check for leaks.
 You may be able to feel air leaking out of a duct with your hand, or with the help of a pressure gauge.

 If the airflow problem persists, you may have a dirty evaporator coil or the system could be low on refrigerant causing the coil to ice over causing excess drainage.
-If the condensation seems to be caused by a mechanical issue, it’s time to troubleshoot the problem or contact your local Aire Serv for professional assistance.
+Contact your local Aire Serv for professional assistance.

 Once you’ve ruled out a mechanical or other HVAC issues, consider insulating your metal ductwork.
 Uninsulated or poorly insulated metal ducts are often the culprit.
 Insulation prevents warm air outside the ducts from contacting cool, metal ductwork, thereby preventing condensation.
 Duct wrap, which is insulation made especially for insulating ducts, has an inner layer of foam or fiberglass and an outer layer of foil.

 To insulate your ducts, you’ll need the following gear, along with your insulation:

 - Protective goggles

 - Metallic foil duct tape

 - Straight edge or carpenter’s square